-The 2014 performance share plan vested on January 1, 2017 with 125.72% of the target award vesting based on the achievement against the net sales and earnings per share targets during the performance period.
+The 2014 performance share plan vested on January 1, 2017 with 125.72% of the target award vesting based on the achievement against the revenue and earnings per share targets during the performance period (financial years 2014 and 2015).

-The 2015 performance share plan will vest on January 1, 2018 with 123.75% of the target award vesting based on the achievement against the net sales and earnings per share targets during the performance period.
+The 2015 performance share plan vested on January 1, 2018 with 123.75% of the target award vesting based on the achievement against the revenue and earnings per share targets during the performance period (financial years 2015 and 2016).